 While the nation voted in October 1964, the Beatles were on their first full UK tour since breaking big in the United States earlier that year (on election night they were playing the Globe Cinema in Stockton-on-Tees, where they had previously performed on the even more historic date of 22 November 1963).
 The Fab Four discussed the election that night with Tyne Tees TV (‘Good stuff this election stuff,’ deadpanned Paul, while John explained they didn’t vote: ‘We were having dinner at the time’).
 But it was not just the Light Channel that went down with an acute bout of Beatlemania.

 ‘Thinking about the Beatles I expect,’ speculates Dimbleby about a low turnout in Liverpool Exchange.
 ‘It looks like being a hard day’s night,’ suggests Bob Mackenzie as the closeness of the result becomes clear.
 ‘We could be in for a hard day’s day,’ chips in David Butler of the long Friday afternoon ahead.
 In the end as he signs off for the night, Dimbleby concludes: ‘We hand over to four young men who somehow have managed to get in on this act like every other,’ as ‘A Hard Day’s Night’ (obviously) plays us out.

 2. Father figure

-This was the tragically premature swansong for Richard Dimbleby (only 53 on election night), but also the debut for his eldest son David (who will anchor his tenth General Election on 8 June 2017).
+This was the tragically premature swansong for Richard Dimbleby (only 53 on election night), but also the debut for his eldest son David (who will anchor his tenth general election on 8 June 2017).
 David spends election night at Exeter, his first report capped by a neat acknowledgement from Dad: ‘Thank you, Son’.
-Oh and later Dimbleby Sr is caught on camera eating a sandwich, hence when David was similarly caught mouth full in he says: ‘Like father, like son.’
+Later Dimbleby Sr is caught on camera eating a sandwich, hence when David was similarly caught mouth full in, during the 1979 broadast, he said: ‘Like father, like son.’
 Not that he learned.